yahoo/elide-doc/pages/guide/v5/04-analytics.md

 ## Metadata Queries

 A full list of available table and column metadata is covered in the [configuration section](#tables).
-Metadata can be queried through the _table_ model and its associated relationships:
+Metadata can be queried through the _table_ model and its associated relationships.
+To enable the metadata query APIs, we have to turn on the `MetaDataStore`.
+The `enableMetaDataStore` flag is described in detail [here](#feature-flags).

 {% include code_example example="04-metadata-query" %}